gskielian/Essential-Git/README.md

 ### Initialize

+this just starts the git, only got to do this once.

-* `git init`
+* `git init` after typing this, you can begin *gitting* in your current directory
-* `git init mydirectory` replace mydirectory with the directory you want to start tracking changes.
+* `git init yourfolderhere` you can begin *gitting* in *yourfolderhere*.

+Congrats!
+Now you can git, add the files you want to keep track of (goto staging -> committing)

 ### Staging